Winnipeg Lawn Care Services

 - Natural Remedies: For pests, consider introducing beneficial insects (like ladybugs) or applying neem oil.

 To keep your grass breathing and improve nutrient absorption, consider aerating.
-Doing this in the fall helps alleviate soil compaction and allows water to penetrate more efficiently.
+DAerating in the fall helps alleviate soil compaction and allows water to penetrate more efficiently.

 Overseeding is also beneficial.
 It involves adding new seeds to existing grass, which thickens your grass and gives it a healthier, more resilient foundation.
 This method is particularly effective in shade-prone areas or spots that show wear and tear.